FIConservancy Helps FIFerry District With Native Grasses on New Berm

 Ideas about how best to plant the berm in order to stabilize and beautify it were tossed about.
 FIFD Management sought the advice of FIConservancy.
 The Conservancy Board was excited about the opportunity and offered to recommend, source and sponsor the planting of native grasses.

-We can all see the results taking hold today over the entire 1200-ft. berm, as it winds west from behind the Coast Guard Station to the Ordinance Building.
+We can all see the results taking hold today over the entire 1200-ft. berm, as it winds west from behind the Coast Guard Station to the Ordnance Building.
 The berm remains off limits to foot traffic, while our plantings take hold.

 Thank you Fishers Island Conservancy.